-The Spray Booth located in room ARCH 330 is the ONLY APPROVED area in the building for the application of spray or otherwise applied adhesives, paint or other finishes.
+The Spray Booths located in room ARCH 330 and ARCH 306 are the ONLY APPROVED areas in the building for the application of spray or otherwise applied adhesives, paint or other finishes.
 Glue when used in the production of constructed elements in the Architecture Hall Shop Fabrication space (ARCH 26) is the only exception to this policy and follows the policies of the Shop.
 This is not to include spray adhesive, but glue such as that to put joints together.